 - Side effects

 - Take your medicine regularly.
-Get into a routine and take your pills at the same time every day, to help you remember to take them.
+Get into a routine and take your medicines at the same time every day, to help you remember to take them.
 Try using a pillbox marked with the days of the week and fill it at the beginning of each week to make it easier to remember.

 - Don't let your supply run out.
 Get your prescription before you run out and make sure you have enough for weekends, public holidays and when you are away on holiday.

 - If you forget to take a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose.
 Do not take 2 doses to make up for the dose you missed.

 - Don't stop taking your blood pressure medicine suddenly.
 If you feel unwell or have any side effects, tell your healthcare provider.

 - Check with your healthcare provider before starting any new medicines or supplements.
 Blood pressure medicines can interact with other medicines and herbal supplements.

 - Be careful taking anti-inflammatories while you are on blood pressure medicines.
 This includes ibuprofen (Nurofen) and diclofenac (Voltaren).

 |Avoid taking these medicines together|